-ORLANDO — SUNY Optometry OD/MS alumnus and current PhD student Dr. Kevin Willeford ‘14 has been named a 2017-18 John H. Schoen Ezell Fellow by the American Academy of Optometry Foundation (AAOF).
+ORLANDO, May 18, 2017 — SUNY Optometry OD/MS alumnus and current PhD student Dr. Kevin Willeford ‘14 has been named a 2017-18 John H. Schoen Ezell Fellow by the American Academy of Optometry Foundation (AAOF).

 The Ezell Fellowship Program was established by the AAOF, a philanthropic organization which develops and provides financial support for optometric research and education, in 1949.
 The award recognizes and supports talented students who are pursuing advanced degrees in optometric research and education.
 Former Ezell Fellows have become deans and presidents of optometric schools and colleges and faculty members.